 This course introduces students to experimental political science.
-We cover a variety of experimental methods to study attitudes and behaviors as well as topics including theory development, conceptualization and measurement, hypothesis testing, validity, and causality. see sample syllabus
+We cover a variety of experimental methods and approaches to study attitudes and behaviors. see sample syllabus

-This course introduces students to the foundations of political psychology.
-Throughout the semester, students read academic articles, listen to lectures, engage in thoughtful discussion, and write a final paper (which they then present to the class). see sample syllabus
+This course introduces students to political psychology.
+Students read academic articles, listen to lectures, engage in discussion, write a final paper, and present to the class. see sample syllabus

-This course uses lectures, documentaries, discussions, and exams to teach students what informed citizens should know about the organization of American government.
+This course uses lectures, documentaries, discussions, and exams to teach students what informed citizens should know about American government and politics.

 This course introduces students to the logic underlying the scientific study of politics.
 We cover a variety of research methods that can be used to study attitudes and behaviors. see sample syllabus